raishey/plinko/README.md

    logger.LogStateInfo(logEntry)
 }

-func MetricsRecording(action StateAction, payload Payload, transitionInfo TransitionInfo) {
+func MetricsRecording(ctx context.Context, action StateAction, payload Payload, transitionInfo TransitionInfo, elapsed int64) {
    // this can be a simple function that pulls apart the details and sends them to
    // things like graphite, influx or any timeseries metrics database for graphing and alerting. metrics.RecordStateMovement(action, payload, transitionInfo)